 On February 4, 2013, the FDA announced a final rule amending the criteria for administrative detention to prevent potentially unsafe food from reaching the marketplace.
-While this doesn’t apply to soap, cosmetics, forestry, or small woodland ownership (my usual blog topics), there were some issues in it that I just had to comment on.
+While this doesn’t apply to soap, cosmetics, forestry, or small woodland ownership (my usual blog topics), there were some issues in it on which t I just had to comment.

 In January, 2009, Rep. Dingell introduced a second version of the FDA Globalization Act (the first was introduced in 2008) which addressed foods, drugs, and cosmetics.
 It didn’t go anywhere that year.
 Then in 2010, the Food Safety Modernization Act was passed and signed into law on January 4, 2011.